Virginia staves off elimination for 6th time to reach CWS - WHIZ News

+Virginia and Mississippi State won Game 3s in their super regionals Monday and became the last two teams to clinch spots in the College World Series.

-The Cavaliers staved off elimination for the sixth time in eight NCAA Tournament games, beating Dallas Baptist 5-2 on Monday in Game 3 of their super regional to advance to the College World Series.
+The Cavaliers staved off elimination for the sixth time in eight NCAA Tournament games, beating Dallas Baptist 5-2 in Columbia, South Carolina.
+The Bulldogs won 11-7 over Notre Dame, breaking the game open with a six-run second inning in Starkville, Mississippi.

+Virginia’s fifth trip to the CWS in Omaha, Nebraska, was hard-earned.
+The Cavs lost their opening games in regionals and super regionals, and they bounced back each time with a team that had no players with previous experience in the national tournament.

 Virginia played from behind until the seventh inning Monday.
 That’s when freshman Kyle Teel hit a two-out grand slam to center field off Patriots closer Peyton Sherlin.